yiisoft/assets/docs/guide/en/asset-manager.md

 # Asset manager

 AssetManager resolves asset bundles registered in it and provides a list of files to include into HTML.
-For general usage see [asset bundles](asset-bundles.md).
+For general usage see "[asset bundles](asset-bundles.md)".
 In this guide we'll focus on configuring it.

 Configuration could be done in two ways: